Core concepts

 });

-const plusTwo = computed(() => {
+const plusTwo = reactive(() => {

-// plusOne() is called inside another computed,
+// plusOne() is called inside another reactive function,

 // does not setup a watcher